Lean for Rural Healthcare

 We've also formed cohorts comprised of rural practices, clinics and hospitals enrolled through a CMS-funded program that we managed for Indiana, and we successfully submitted a grant with Marion General Hospital to improve the processes surrounding their congestive heart failure clinic and to help them implement telehealth.
 This was funded through the HHS Office of Minority Health.

-Contact PHA's Allison Bryan-Jungels to find out more about how we can partner to improve rural healthcare.
+Contact HealthTAP's Allison Bryan-Jungels to find out more about how we can partner to improve rural healthcare.

 Lean First for Healthcare